-Almost every vehicle on the road has a sway bar, also called an anti-sway bar, on the front and the rear suspensions to help keep the vehicle upright and stable when going around corners.
-A swar bar is a solid formed bar of spring steel which resists twisting and is bolted across the front and rear of a vehicle’s frame or sub-frame.
+Almost every vehicle on the road has a sway bar on the front and rear suspensions to help keep the vehicle upright and stable when going around corners.
+It can also be called an anti-sway bar, a stabilizer bar, a roll bar, or an anti-roll bar.
+A sway bar is usually a solidly formed bar of spring steel that resists twisting and is bolted across the front and rear of a vehicle’s frame or subframe.
 Sway bar links connect the two ends of each sway bar to suspension components, so there is one sway bar link for each corner.
-Usually the links will have a ball socket with a stud that goes through a hole, which is then fixed down by a single bolt.
+Usually the links will have a ball socket with a stud that goes through a hole, which is then fixed down by a single bolt on each end.

-The principle of operation is that when going around a corner the body of a vehicle will tend to roll, which pushes down one side of the vehicle and lifts the other.
-A sway bar will resist that roll, requiring the bar to be twisted for one side to raise or lower against the other; the sway bar allows a vehicle to corner and steer while staying upright and stable.
+The principle of operation is that when going around a corner, the body of a vehicle will tend to roll, which pushes down one side of the vehicle and lifts the other.
+A sway bar will resist that roll, requiring the bar to be twisted for one side to raise or lower independently of the other; the sway bar allows a vehicle to corner and steer while staying upright and stable.
 Different diameter sway bars are more or less resistant to roll forces.
-The connecting links tend to be lower down on the suspension, and so susceptible to corrosion and physical damage, as well as the normal wear and tear of a working suspension piece.
+The connecting links tend to be lower down on the suspension and are therefore susceptible to corrosion and physical damage, as well as the normal wear and tear of a working suspension piece.

-Most of the time, in theory, the sway bar links are easily accessed and not too much trouble to replace.
-In practice though the nuts that hold them in place are self-locking, and if they’ve been on awhile or if there is rust they can put up a fight.
+Most of the time, in theory, the sway bar links are easily accessible and not too much trouble to replace.
+In practice, though, the nuts that hold them in place are self-locking, and if they’ve been on for a while or if there is rust, they can put up a fight.
 Knowing that, it’s common if they are being replaced for them to be cut off rather than engaging in a struggle with half-frozen fastening bolts.

 Costs of Sway Bar Link Replacement

-On most vehicles it costs about $90 to replace a pair of sway bar links, on the front or the rear of a vehicle.
+On most vehicles, it costs about $150 to replace a pair of sway bar links, either on the front or rear of the vehicle.

-For some more specific costs estimates on some common vehicles, using $100 an hour as a labor rate:
+For some more specific sway bar link replacement cost estimates on some common vehicles, using $150 an hour as a labor rate:

-For a 1999 Chevrolet Tahoe the labor time to replace the two front sway bar links is .5 of an hour.
-A pair of factory links costs about $91, or ACDelco parts cost about $16.
-That makes the job about $141 using OE parts, or about $66 using aftermarket parts.
+For a 1999 Chevrolet Tahoe, the labor time to replace the two front sway bar links is .5 of an hour.
+A pair of factory links costs about $91, or TRW parts cost about $40.
+That makes the job about $166 using OE parts, or about $115 using aftermarket parts.

-For a 2005 Honda Civic the labor time to replace the front sway bar links is .8 of an hour.
-A pair of factory links costs about $55, or Beck/Arnley links cost about $28.
-This makes the job about $135 using OE parts, or about $108 using aftermarket parts.
+For a 2006 Honda Accord, the labor time to replace the front sway bar links is .8 of an hour.
+A pair of factory links costs about $62, or Delphi links cost about $44.
+This makes the job about $182 using OE parts, or about $164 using aftermarket parts.

-For a 2004 Jeep Grand Cherokee the labor time to replace the front sway bar links is .5 of an hour.
-A pair of factory links costs about $258, or a pair of Delphi links costs about $30.
-This makes the job about $308 using OE parts, or about $80 using aftermarket parts.
+For a 2004 Jeep Grand Cherokee, the labor time to replace the front sway bar links is .5 of an hour.
+A pair of factory links costs about $316, or a pair of Delphi links costs about $52.
+This makes the job about $391 using OE parts, or about $127 using aftermarket parts.

-In most cases, the costs and time involved are about the same on the rear of the vehicle as to the front.
+In most cases, the costs and time involved are about the same on the rear of the vehicle as on the front.

 What Are Indications that Sway Bar Links Need Replaced?

-If a sway bar is broken then it should be noticeable through poor handling in corners.
-A broken sway bar link will usually interfere with parts of the suspension and make noise going over bumps or around corners.
-The sway bars can usually be seen if they are looked for, so a visual inspection should be enough to identify the problem.
+If a sway bar is broken, then it should be noticeable through poor handling in corners.
+A broken sway bar link can interfere with parts of the suspension and make noise going over bumps or around corners.
+If that’s the problem, a visual inspection should be enough to figure it out.

-On each end of a sway bar link there is either a bushing or a ball-socket.
+On each end of a sway bar link, there is either a bushing or a ball-socket.
 Both can wear out and cause noise.
-If a bushing is worn out the problem is usually visible, and will show up as a noise going around corners or when the vehicle is rocked back and forth.
-On a ball-socket style link it’s harder to diagnose, though the symptom would be identical – noise when going around corners or when the vehicle is rocked.
-To diagnose a ball-socket link usually a vehicle is put up in the air and the links knocked with a rubber mallet to see if they are loose and making noise.
+If a worn bushing or ball socket is the problem, it would show up as a noise going around corners or when the vehicle is rocked back and forth, and sometimes going over bumps as well.
+A worn out bushing-style socket is usually obvious, but a ball-socket style link is a little harder to diagnose, though the symptoms would be identical – noise when going around corners or bumps, or when the vehicle is rocked.
+To diagnose a ball-socket link, usually a vehicle is put up in the air and the links are knocked upward with a rubber mallet to see if they are loose and making noise.

 FAQ